Best Survival Food

 q: What are the different ways of cooking these foods?

-Really, there are a few different ways you can cook your food and the way you’ll need to make the food depends on the brand of food you buy.
+Really, there are a few different ways you can cook your food on backpacking trips and the way you’ll need to make the food depends on the brand of food you buy.
 Some companies make it easy for you to simply pour the boiling water right into the food pouch, like an instant ramen pack.

 q: What do I need to know about ingredients?